 The area of specialization must be declared by the end of the Spring term of your sophomore year (can be changed later).

 Sample Areas of Specialization for the Computer Science Major

 Computational Science

-This specialization is intended for those considering graduate school in computer science.
+This specialization is intended for those considering graduate school in computer science and/or double major with mathimatics.